erusev/parsedown/docs/Extension-Reference-v2.0.md

 If the limit is exceeded an exception is thrown to prevent malicious input from exhausting resources.

-### Input and Syntax
+### Input Representation

-The raw Markdown string is split into [`Lines`](../src/Parsing/Lines.php) objects.
-Each `Line` records its text and indentation while a `Context` stores preceding blank lines.
-Together these form the **input** that blocks work with.
+Parsedown first separates the raw Markdown string into [`Lines`](../src/Parsing/Lines.php) objects.
+Each `Line` stores its text and indentation while a `Context` tracks preceding blank lines.
+Blocks read from these structures as they parse.

-The registered block and inline components make up the **syntax**.
-They are stored in `BlockTypes` and `InlineTypes` and determine how the input is interpreted.
-Extensions can modify the syntax by adding, removing or replacing these components.
+The available block and inline components define the syntax.
+They are organised in `BlockTypes` and `InlineTypes`.
+Extensions may add, remove or replace entries in these lists to change how the input is interpreted.

 ### Block and Inline Precedence